ridhanf/number-guesser-js/README.md

 This repository is a simple number guesser game with the application of HTML, CSS and JavaScript.
 All the source code was given by [Codecademy](https://www.codecademy.com).

-This repository created to complete the task of the chapter codecademy.
-My contribution just on JavaScript code with the name [script.js](./script.js).
+This repository created to complete the task of Codecademy chapter.
+My contribution just on JavaScript code with a file name [script.js](./script.js).

 Feel free to clone and code it by your self to learn more about JavaScript.